At Sort, we take your privacy and the security of your personal data very seriously.

 - by phone at 0303 123 1113.

 We may change this policy from time to time by updating this page.
-Sort shall take reasonable steps to notify you of any changes to this policy.
-This policy is effective from 11th October 2019.
+This policy is effective from 13th May 2021.